 Dear friends of the STOLPERSTEINE,

 Gunter Demnig's foundation STIFTUNG – SPUREN – Gunter Demnig has been running and organizing the STOLPERSTEINE / STOLPERSCHWELLE project since January 2015.
-Therefore, there have been some changes and new developments.
+We're currently working on a website which will provide more information about the foundation.
+Since the STOLPERSTEINE art project develops daily, there are constant readjustments.
 Please read the following "Steps" attentively to prevent any misunderstandings.

 Steps for laying a STOLPERSTEIN